 \subsection{The Influence Maximization problem}

 The \emph{Influence Maximization} (\im) problem \cite{kempe} is widely used in social network analysis to detect the most influential users that can efficiently spread information, like news or advertisements; \im is also used in epidemiology for analyzing how infections evolve via human interactions.
 However, differently from news and infections, bikes do not replicate: we then need to redefine the \im framework to deal with a fixed amount of objects spreading over the graph.
-In general, an Influence Maximization problem consists of three components: \begin{itemize} \item A directed and weighted graph where vertexes represent users, and edges represent in which direction and to which extent information propagates from a given node. \item A diffusion model that describes how information propagates in the graph.
-The model specifies the initial status (e.g., nodes initially containing the information) and how information distributes.
+In general, an Influence Maximization problem consists of three components: \begin{itemize} \item A directed and weighted graph where vertexes represent users, and edges represent the paths where information can propagate from a given node. \item A diffusion model that describes how information moves in the graph.
+The model specifies the initial status (e.g., the nodes that initially contain the information) and how information distributes.
 The model advances in steps: in each step, a node detects which other nodes in the neighborhood will receive the information and propagates it. \item An evaluation function $\sigma(\Upsilon)$, which receives a description $\Upsilon$ of how the information is distributed in the graph and provides a non-negative real value.
 Large values denote better and more desired distributions; e.g., $\sigma(\Upsilon)$ can represent the total number of nodes that have seen some information. \end{itemize} The goal of \im is to find an initial distribution that maximizes the evaluation function $\sigma(\Upsilon)$ after a given number of steps.

 The diffusion model is the critical part of \im problems, indeed they delineate the way nodes influence each other.
-The most commonly used diffusion models \cite{chen2011influence,survey} are {Independent Cascade}, {Linear Thresholds}, {Triggering} and {Time Aware} and all of them are {progressive} models, in the sense that once a node has been influenced it cannot change its status.
-On the other hand, there are also {non-progressive} diffusion models: some examples are the Susceptible-Infected-Susceptible (SIS) models \cite{sis}, widely used in epidemiology.
+The most commonly used diffusion models \cite{chen2011influence,survey} are {Independent Cascade}, {Linear Thresholds}, {Triggering}, and {Time Aware}: these model are {progressive} models, in the sense that once a node has been influenced it cannot change its status.
+There are also {non-progressive} diffusion models: some examples are the Susceptible-Infected-Susceptible (SIS) models \cite{sis}, widely used in epidemiology.